sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/guides/esm.md

 });
 ```

-Known CommonJS dependencies are listed above, but the actual list may vary between applications.
-When a module needs to be added to the list, a message like the following is logged to the browser console.
+Known CommonJS dependencies are listed above, but the actual list can vary between applications.
+When a module needs to be added to the list, a message is logged in the browser console.
+Here is an example:

 ```text
 SyntaxError: The requested module '/node_modules/prop-types/index.js?v=4776a820' does not provide an export named 'default'